evkx/evkx.github.io/content/models/byd/han/Han/_index.md

 {{<evkxdisplayaddarticle />}}

 ## Cargo Capacity and Towing Ability

-The cargo capacity in the trunk is 410 liters.
-The maxium weight of the car is 2660 kg (5864 lbs), and with the base weight of 2250 kg (4960 lbs), you can max load 410 kg (904 lbs), including driver and passengers.
-Some options can increase the base weight and reduce the maximum loading weight.
+The trunk offers a cargo capacity of 410 liters (14.5 CU FT).

+The vehicle’s maximum weight is 2660 kg (5864 lbs), with a base weight of 2250 kg (4960 lbs).
+This allows for a maximum load of 410 kg (904 lbs), including the driver and passengers.
+Note that some options may increase the base weight and reduce the maximum loading capacity.

 This model is not available with a towbar.
 So, to pull a trailer, you must look at other models.